Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Synopsis:

-Four shipwreck survivors are stranded on an island used for Navy bombing practice: the spoiled and rich blonde bombshell Jerrie Turner (Irish McCalla), the skipper Fred Maklin (Tod Griffin) who wishes she'd stop being selfish and notice him, and two crewmembers, smart alecky Sammy Ching (Victor Sen Yung) and superstitious Kris Kamana (Charles Opuni).
-After Kris is found killed by bamboo spears, Fred decides the island is inhabited after all, but by what is the question - because another corpse found in the surf, a female body, has a horrible scarred face, lidless eyes and jagged fangs.
-Stealing into the jungle interior, the castaways find more of these she-demons, along with native women who aren't disfigured, locked in cages and being whipped by uniformed, jackbooted Nazi soldiers - twelve years after the war ended!
+Four shipwreck survivors are stranded on an island used for Navy bombing practice: the spoiled and rich blonde bombshell Jerrie Turner (Irish McCalla), the skipper Fred Maklin (Tod Griffin) who wishes she'd stop being selfish and notice him, and two crewmembers, smart-alecky Sammy Ching (Victor Sen Yung) and superstitious Kris Kamana (Charles Opuni).
+After Kris is found killed by bamboo spears, Fred decides the island is inhabited after all, but by what?
+Another female corpse found in the surf has a horrible scarred face, lidless eyes and jagged fangs.
+Stealing into the jungle interior, the castaways find more of these she-demons.
+Along with native women that aren't disfigured, they're locked in cages and being whipped by uniformed, jackbooted Nazi soldiers - twelve years after the war has ended!

 This picture must be a favorite of sickos everywhere.
-Where else can you see curvaceous native girls with zombie faces, watch Nazi goons whip helpless native girls without zombie faces, and see a mad doctor attempt to restore the appearance of his skull-faced wife, through atrocious experiments?
-What's remarkable about the Astor release She Demons is that it not only got a standard theatrical code seal and release, but that it was syndicated for years on television in kiddie horror shows!
+Where else can one glom curvaceous native girls with zombie faces, watch Nazi goons whip helpless native girls without zombie faces, and see a mad doctor attempt to restore the appearance of his skull-faced wife through atrocious experiments?
+What's remarkable about the Astor release She Demons is that it not only got a standard theatrical code seal and release, but that it was syndicated for years on television in kiddie horror shows.

 Where's my powder-blue cashmere shorty?

 The charm of this movie is its excess, and has nothing to do with quality.
-Even Irish McCalla (known only to tots older than I as Sheena, Queen of the Jungle really can't act or move comfortably on screen, and only the talented Victor Sen Yung does anything with his corny lines.
-The camerawork is not bad, but the blocking and direction are strictly from the Ed Wood school.
-Whatever they've done to poor Ms. McCalla, she looks attractive in far fewer shots than you'd think - rushed lighting harshens her features, and the wrong key costume makes her already long neck look slightly deformed.
-Tod Griffin has a bad tendency to run and walk with his arms held gorilla-like at his sides, like he had sores in his armpits.
+The camerawork is not bad but the blocking and direction are strictly from the Ed Wood school of maladroit filmmaking.
+Even Irish McCalla (known only to tots older than I as Sheena, Queen of the Jungle) can't act or move naturally on screen, and only the talented Victor Sen Yung does anything with his corny lines.
+Whatever they've done to poor Ms. McCalla, she looks attractive in far fewer shots than you'd think - rushed lighting harshens her features and the wrong key costume makes her already long neck look slightly deformed.
+Tod Griffin has a bad tendency to run and walk with his arms held gorilla-like at his sides, as if he had sores in his armpits.
 With so little of interest on view, one's attention strays to things like Irish's neck and Tod's monkey arms.

-Besides a standing Jungle set, there are only a couple of mad lab interiors, including some concrete block stairs that look suspiciously similar to a set in Frankenstein's Daughter.
-Caves are provided by lots of crumpled-paper stone walls, and a few angles once again in Bronson Caves.
+Besides the standing jungle set there are only a couple of mad lab interiors, including some concrete block stairs that look suspiciously similar to a setting in Frankenstein's Daughter.
+Caves are provided by lots of stone walls made from crumpled paper, and a few angles once again in Bronson Caves.
 All are filmed flatly, using the fewest camera setups necessary to display the action.
-It's all there: silly native dances that look like watered-down burlesque, a stuntman with completely mismatched hair and build who steps in for Tod Griffin's hero, and stock Germans who prance around in shiny uniforms that should have worn out years before.
-One storm trooper is actually given the name Egore!
+It's all there: silly native dances that look like watered-down burlesque, the stunt double for Tod Griffin who has completely a mismatched build and hair, and stock Germans that prance around in shiny uniforms that should have worn out years before.
+One storm trooper is actually given the name Egore.

-The Nazi 'butcher doctor' Osler is played quite nicely by Rudolph Anders, a bit player in a dozen wartime films who got featured roles only in Z pix like this one.
-The lengthy scene where Osler's unaccountably serene captives listen while he tells them every detail of his evil scheme, is just one crazy idea after another.
-Osler gets things started by implying that the reason the Earth stays warm is from the molten lava at its core, and not the sun.
-He's kidnapped island girls to perfect his atomic scar-healing methods, because the Führer cannot stand physical imperfection, and even after all the inferior races have been eliminated, there will be lots of German soldiers that cannot be permitted to exist with unsightly wounds.
+The Nazi 'butcher doctor' Osler is played quite nicely by Rudolph Anders, a bit player in wartime films who scored featured roles only in Z pix like this one.
+In one lengthy scene Osler's unaccountably serene captives listen while he tells them every detail of his evil schemes.
+It's just one crazy idea after another.
+Osler implies that the Earth derives its warm temperatures from the molten lava at its core, and not the heat of the sun.
+He has kidnapped island girls to perfect his atomic scar-healing methods.
+The Führer commissioned his research because, when all the inferior races have been eliminated after the victory, there will be many German soldiers with unsightly wounds.
+As physical imperfection has no place in the Reich, the soldiers cannot be permitted to exist unless their healthy Aryan appearance is restored.

-Osler abandoned nuclear energy for heat extracted from the volcano on which his lab is built, and unfortunately his wife Mona (Leni Tani) had her face burned off in a fluke volcanic accident.
-So now he's using the island girls to cure Mona's ugliness through a transfusion-like process that exchanges a genetic quality of the blood he calls 'character x'.
-The victims instantaneously get Mona's looks, turning into hideous She Demons, while Mona benefits a bit from each of their 'beautiful' character x boosts.
+Osler powers his mad lab with heat extracted from the island's volcano.
+Unfortunately, his wife Mona (Leni Tani) had her face burned off in a fluke volcanic accident.
+So now he's using the island girls to cure Mona's ugliness through a transfusion-like process that exchanges a genetic quality of the blood he calls 'Character X'.
+The victims instantaneously get Mona's looks, turning into hideous She Demons, while Mona benefits a bit from each of their 'beautiful' Character X boosts.
 Additional nonsense has the girls reverting to their original good looks in a few weeks, so Osler can use them again.
-But animal 'character x' is put into the stew for some reason, which accounts for the fangs, etc. There hasn't been this much crackpot pseudoscientific baloney floating around since Invaders from Mars.
+He puts animal 'Character X' into the stew for some Dr. Moreau-ish reason, which accounts for the fangs, etc..
+There hasn't been this much crackpot pseudoscientific baloney floating around since Invaders from Mars.

-Every development of the plot is drop-dead stupid, with the added presence of the Nazis to give the whole affair a lethal dose of Bad Taste.
-Fred and Sammy are forced to walk in circles chained to railroad ties, while the storm troopers gloat.
-The She Demons are mindless savages who claw the air like animals from their bamboo cages, yet have perfect female bodies covered by neatly-arranged two-piece costumes.
+Every development of the plot is drop-dead stupid, with the added presence of the Nazis to give the whole affair a serious dose of Bad Taste.
+Fred and Sammy are forced to walk in circles chained to railroad ties, while the storm troopers gloat over them.
+The She Demons are mindless savages who claw the air in their bamboo cages like animals.
+Yet they have perfect female bodies covered by neatly arranged two-piece costumes.
 4

 The 'pretty' native girls dance passively while waiting to be rounded up and tortured again.
 We only hear Egore (Gene Roth) whipping one of them, but we're treated to the sight of her bloodied bare back, arranged 'just so' to thwart the censors.
-6 Nazi butcher Osler, of course, gets the hots for Jerrie, coaxes her into a black dress and tries to seduce her with champagne, his teutonic manners, and the promise that she can become his consort, and queen of his island paradise (which consists of one volcano, two snakes, and a handful of gross-out native women).
-When Osler's wife sees how his affections have strayed, she decides to help our heroes after all.
-5 Naturally, the Navy bombing raid coincides with a volcanic eruption, which puts paid to the Nazi swine and reunites our now romantically blissful couple.
+6 Nazi butcher Osler naturally gets the hots for Jerrie, coaxes her into a black dress and tries to seduce her with champagne and his Teutonic manners.
+He promises that she can become his consort, and rule as queen of his island paradise (which consists of one volcano, two snakes, and a handful of gross-out native women).
+When Mona learns how Osler's affections have strayed, she decides to help our heroes after all.
+5 Naturally, a Navy bombing raid coincides with a volcanic eruption, which puts paid to the Nazi swine and reunites our now romantically blissful couple.

-Image's DVD of She Demons uses yet another collector's positive print with some bad wear marks near reel changes, and a couple of splices at lousy moments, like the middle of the 'exotic' native dance.
+Image's DVD of She Demons uses yet another collector's positive print with some bad wear marks near reel changes, and a couple of splices at lousy moments such as the middle of the 'exotic' native dance routine.
 The sound is a clear mono.
-The advertised trailer does appear on the menu screen, and it turns out to be pretty silly assembly of highpoints, crudely edited with funny taglines and text titles.
+The advertised trailer turns out to be pretty silly assembly of highpoints, crudely edited with funny taglines and text titles.
 Savant likes She Demons and has no excuses for his own bad taste ...
 2001's gorehounds will probably classify it as quaint and light-hearted entertainment.
-However, if YOU feel the desire to check it out, Savant accepts no responsibility for your possible rage!
+However, if YOU feel the desire to check it out, Savant accepts no responsibility for your possible rage.

 On a scale of Excellent, Good, Fair, and Poor,